ThePacielloGroup/cupper/content/patterns/serving.md

 ## Publishing on Github Pages

-**Infusion** creates a `/docs` folder containing the latest version of your site whenever you do an `npm run build` or a `git commit`.
-So long as you forked the **Infusion** repository when making your own version (see {{% pattern "Setup" %}}), whenever you push to master, you will also be updating the site found at your Github Pages URL.
+**Cupper** creates a `/docs` folder containing the latest version of your site whenever you do an `npm run build` or a `git commit`.
+So long as you forked the **Cupper** repository when making your own version (see {{% pattern "Setup" %}}), whenever you push to master, you will also be updating the site found at your Github Pages URL.

 This URL will be in the following format: